Understanding the difference between OCR and RPA and how these technologies are revolutionizing business processes.

 The recognition and extraction of data from various document types is the first step in document management.
 Choosing the right tool is important to achieve a high level of accuracy for your business needs.
 In this article, we explore the two main data recognition technologies to evaluate the different terminologies and their core functions.

 In order to understand OCR and RPA terminologies, let us first explore their definitions and how they work.
-OCR, standing for optical character recognition,

 Optical Character Recognition (OCR)